 Your business is not only being judged on its products, it’s also being judged on how they’re displayed.

-A storeowner doesn’t have time to constantly play around to get products to sit just right or into the perfect position.
+A store owner doesn’t have time to constantly play around to get products to sit just right or figure out how to properly display them.

 They have hundreds of products in their store and they need to be able to easily merchandise them all.